pjungwir/benchbase-and-temporal-foreign-keys/slides.md

 Notes:

 - Benchbase is a tool from Carneige-Mellon University for benchmarking databases.
     - It was originally called OLTP-Bench, developed for a paper published in 2013.
+    - I get the impression CockroachDB sort of maintains it now.
+Is that correct?
 - It comes with about 20 benchmarks with support for nearly that many database systems.
 - So it solves an `n*m` problem because now you can run any benchmark on any database---in theory anyway.
 - You write each benchmark with standards-compliant SQL, and then you can write database-specific overrides as necessary.